-An employee cannot be paid less than the base rate of pay that would be payable to them under their associated Modern Award.
+It should go without saying, but employers must know that an employee cannot be paid less than the base rate of pay that would be payable to them under their associated Modern Award.

-Under a Modern Award, the wages for each classification are the lowest possible wage rate.
-An employer can pay more than this wage but never can an employer pay less.
-Even though an employee is being paid above the award wage, both employers and employees need to be aware of any increases to the award wage.
-This is important because as long as the employee is being paid above the award wage, the employer does not need to increase the employee/s wages on 1 July because the base requirement is already being met.
-However, when the time comes that the employee’s wage is less than the base wage, your wages paid must increase to at least the minimum wage.
+If an employer would like to pay above the minimum wage rate, both the employer and employee/s need to be aware of any increases to the award wage each year when the Fair Work Commission release adjustments.
+This is important because as long as the employee is being paid above the award wage, the employer does not need to increase the employee/s’ wages on 1 July because the base requirement is already being met.
+However, when the time comes that the employee’s wage is less than the base wage, the wages paid must increase to at least the minimum wage.

 While most employees in Australia are covered by Modern Awards, some are not.
 If you have employees who are not covered by a Modern Award then you need to understand what wages they are to be paid.
 The Fair Work Commission also adjusts the National Minimum Wage Order (the order) on an annual basis, and likewise any adjustment needs to be checked each year as it provides the base wage for employees who are not covered under a Modern Award or Enterprise Agreement.
 Any employees who are not covered under a Modern Award cannot be paid less than this wage order.

 Being fully aware of Australia’s Minimum Wage order and wage rates within different industries is something that is vitally important to running a business.
 Employsure can take the hassle out of understanding these minimum wage requirements and other entitlements for your industry.
 We ensure you are aware of your obligations under the Fair Work Act and remain up to date on any legislative changes that will impact your business.